josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 died?

-you wouldn't have done it fir your children?
+you wouldn't have done it for your children?

+(there is no right answer to these questions, and that is the point. there is never a good answer. catch 22 all the way down.)

 and now im seeing a cluster of men potentially looking to get my father off his csa claim because we wont talk about what happened to my data.